-Did you know that more than 50 percent of your home’s energy costs are for your heating and cooling?
-This is the reason why it’s critical to maintain an energy-efficient HVAC system.
+Where you aware that more than half of your home’s energy costs are for your heating and cooling?
+That’s why it’s so important to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save customers money and promote sustainability.
+In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save homeowners money and promote sustainability.

 With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Currently, not much, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces